Budee-Inc/take-home/README.md

 ## Project Options
 ### Option: Checker
 **Prompt**
-* The candidate must replicate the classic Checker boardgame.
+* The candidate should replicate the classic Checker boardgame.

 **MVP**
 * Checkered board
-* Draggable pieces
+* Circle piece
+* Movable pieces using directional keys (doesn't have to abide by the rule)
-* When a piece reached the other end, it should transform into a different piece
+* When a piece reached the other end, it should transform into a square
 * The game should automatically save before the browser close
 * A reset button, when clicked, the game will reset